Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 Clients can use either method if the attributes are cached.
 The attribute values are stored as a geometry aligned, per field, key-value pair arrays.

-See [AttributeInfo](../docs/2.0/attributeInfo.pcsl.md) for details regarding point cloud scene layer.
+For more details regarding point cloud scene layer, see [AttributeInfo](../docs/2.0/attributeInfo.pcsl.md).

-See [Attribute](../docs/1.6/attributeStorageInfo.cmn.md) for details on all other scene layer types.
+For more details on all other scene layer types, see [Attribute](../docs/1.6/attributeStorageInfo.cmn.md).

 ## <a name="oriented-bounding-box">Oriented Bounding Box</a>

 An oriented bounding box (OBB) represents the bounding volume of each node in the scene layer.

-See [oriented bounding box](../docs/1.6/obb.cmn.md) for more details regarding all scene layer types.
+For more details regarding all scene layer types, see [oriented bounding box](../docs/1.6/obb.cmn.md).

 ## <a name="level-of-detail">Level of Detail</a>